 First Impressions Count

-If you really want to impress your guests, take time to think out your entry-way.
-It doesn't mean you have to spend a lot of money on flower arrangements, but think of something that draws people's attention: an unconventional table plan (avoid the easel), adding some flowers to the escort card table, a table with pictures of your family or love story, your parents' wedding albums - this will engage your guests emotionally.
+If you really want to impress your guests and make your wedding stand out, take time to think out your entry-way.
+It doesn’t mean you have to spend lots on flower arrangements, but think of something that draws people’s attention.
+An unconventional table plan (avoid the easel), adding some flowers to the escort card table, a table with pictures of your family or love story, your parents’ wedding albums… engage your guests emotionally.

 Signage and Personalised Details